 The second significant reason for manufacturers to come up with raw Bayer filter sensors is that many product developers and design engineers want to pick the ISP on their own based on the tuning they would require.
 It is also dependent on the features and the interfacing supported by the ISP.

-Different ISPs come with different feature sets, and picking and integrating an ISP many a times requires a thorough understanding of the sensor as well.
+Different ISPs come with different feature sets, and picking and integrating an ISP many times requires a thorough understanding of the sensor as well.
 One of e-con Systems’ key strengths is having a suite of products that come with different ISPs for different types of applications.

 For example, Hyperyon – a 2MP ultra low light USB camera based on the Sony STARVIS IMX290 sensor – uses the Socionext ISP.
 On the other hand, e-CAM21_CUTX2 – Sony STARVIS IMX290 camera for NVIDIA Jetson TX2 – uses the NVIDIA Jetson ISP.
 While Hyperyon is targeted at low-light HDR USB 2.0 applications, e-CAM21_CUTX2 is suited only for low-light MIPI CSI-2 based applications.